Emily Newton Dunn

-Emily Newton Dunn (born 1972) is an English television presenter and video game designer and producer.
+Emily Newton Dunn (born 1972) is an English television presenter, video game designer, and producer.

 Career

 She co-presented the Channel 4 TV programme Bits with Aleks Krotoski and Emily Booth.
-Since leaving television presenting, she began worked in her video games career for Criterion Games.
-She later worked for Electronic Arts as part of EA Bright Light as both a designer and producer, working on games such as Harry Potter and the Half Blood Prince.
+Since leaving television presenting, she began working in her video games career for Criterion Games.
+She later worked for Electronic Arts as part of EA Bright Light as both a designer and producer, working on games such as Harry Potter and the Half-Blood Prince.